Basic Water Closet (Toilet) Types

 .
 Pay careful attention to the type of fill valve that is used in your toilet, as again, some toilets require unique components that the manufacturer made specifically for their toilet models.
 It may be a good idea to contact the manufacturer of your toilet for their repair advice as well.

-If you hear water turn on in your toilet, run for a few seconds and then shut off when no one has been using the toilet, you most likely have an occasional running toilet.
+), then shut itself off, but then again comes back on after a bit, you most likely have an occasional running toilet.
 This should not be confused with a ghost in the house.

-If you have a two-piece toilet, this type of problem can be caused by worn out gaskets inside of the tank.
+If you have a two-piece toilet, a worn out gaskets inside of the tank can cause your toilet to run occasionally.
 The flush valve seal, or the tank to bowl bolt washers wear out over time and either deteriorate or harden and crack causing the tank to leak very slowly.

 This is why it can take a while for enough water to leak out of the tank, causing the float to drop, and turn the fill valve on to refill the tank.
 Unfortunately, to replace these seals or washers, you will need to disassemble the toilet tank from the toilet bowl.